team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function from the file where it's defined.
+1. We import the Jimp library (make sure it's installed: `npm install jimp`).

-2. We define an async `main` function to use the `removeBackgroundColor` function.
+2. We define a `main` function to use async/await.

-3. We specify the `inputPath` (path to the original image), `outputPath` (where to save the processed image), `targetColor` (the background color to remove, in this case white), and `colorThreshold` (tolerance for color matching).
+3. Inside `main`, we set up the parameters:
+   - `inputPath`: The path to your input image file.
+   - `outputPath`: The path where you want to save the processed image.
+   - `targetColor`: The background color you want to remove (in this case, white).
+   - `colorThreshold`: A value to control how strictly the color matching is done.

 4. We call the `removeBackgroundColor` function with these parameters.

-5. If successful, it will save the processed image to the specified output path.
+5. If successful, it logs a success message.
+If there's an error, it logs the error.

-6. We wrap the call in a try-catch block to handle any errors.

-7. Finally, we call the `main` function to execute our code.
+6. Finally, we call the `main` function to execute the code.

-Remember to install the `jimp` package (`npm install jimp`) before running this code.
-Also, adjust the file paths and color values according to your specific use case.
+Make sure to replace the `inputPath` and `outputPath` with actual file paths on your system.
+You can adjust the `targetColor` and `colorThreshold` as needed for your specific image.

+This example assumes that the `removeBackgroundColor` function is in the same file or properly imported.
+If it's in a separate file, you'll need to import it at the top of your script.

 # encodeImage index.js
 ## Imported Code Object